davosmith/moodle-checklist/mod/checklist/README.txt

 3. Log in as administrator and click on 'Notifications' in the admin area to update the Moodle database, ready to use this plugin.

 IMPORTANT: The 'Check-off modules when complete' option now works via cron, by default.
 This means that there can be a delay of up to 60 seconds (or more - depending on how often your site runs 'cron' updates), between a student completing an activity and their checklist being updated.
 If you are not happy with this delay, then make the changes found in the file core_modifications.txt

 Note: if you are upgrading from a previous version, please delete the file 'mod/checklist/settings.php' from the server, as it is no longer needed.

+==Problems with automatic update?==

+Whilst automatic updates are working fine in all situations I have tested, there have been some reports of these not updating check-marks correctly on some sites.
+If this is the case on your site, there are a couple of things to try, before contacting me:
+1. Make sure the checklist is set to 'Student only' - it is the student mark that is automatically updated, if this is not displayed, you won't see any changes.
+2. Make sure cron updates are running on your Moodle server.
+3. Edit [moodledir]/mod/checklist/autoupdate.php and remove the '//' from the start of the line 'define("DEBUG_CHECKLIST_AUTOUPDATE", 1)'.
+Run a manual cron update ( http://[siteurl]/admin/cron.php ) and check the detailed feedback for the checklist module.

 ==Adding a checklist block==
+(Optional plugin)
 1. Click 'Turn editing on', in a course view.
 2. Under 'blocks', choose 'Checklist'
 3. Click on the 'Edit' icon in the new block to set which  checklist to display and (optionally) which group of users to display.

 ==Exporting checklist progress (Excel)==
+(Optional plugin)
 1. In a course, click 'Grades'
 2. From the dropdown menu, choose 'Export => Checklist Export'
 3. Choose the checklist you want to export and click 'Export Excel'